IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/select.md

 ### Group

-Multiple `igc-select-item`'s can be placed between the opening and close brackets of an `igc-select-group` component.
-The `SelectGroup` allows the users to visually group items together.
-The `igc-select-group` can be labelled via its `label` slot.
+Multiple `igc-select-item`'s can be placed between the opening and close brackets of an `igc-select-group` component so that users can visually group them together.
+The `igc-select-group` can be labelled via its `label` slot and disabled via its `Disable` property.

+> [!NOTE]
+> Keep in mind that if a select group is disabled, you cannot enable separate items of it.

 <code-view style="height: 380px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"